Data Architect

 Create job alert

-Wipro’s dynamic approach to people, process, and technology has led them to be an industry for decades.
-Since 2006, Wipro has helped companies power their business with the cloud.
+Wipro’s dynamic approach to people, process, and technology has led them to be an industry leader for decades.
+Additionally, since 2006, Wipro has helped companies power their business with the cloud.
 We provide professional services that help enterprises move faster, rethink processes and change the way their employees work.

 • Define data models, structures, and integration patterns to support interoperability, analytics, and reporting requirements.